 Now on to the Facts!

 1.)
-Stone crabs, hermit crabs, pelagic red crabs are their relatives.
+Stone crabs, hermit crabs, and pelagic red crabs are their relatives.

 2.)
 Unlike other crabs that can move in multiple directions, these little critters can only move backwards.